Titus1024/Python-Programming/README.md

 # Python Programming

-This repository showcases my skills and projects in Python programming, which I learned from the Python Programming Course offered by the Madison Area Technical College.
+This repository showcases my skills and projects in Python programming.
 ## Skills

 - Python 3 syntax and data types